twsss111/ProgrammingAssignment2/README.md

 ### Introduce makeCacheMatrix Functions
-The first function, `makeCacheMatrix` creates a special "matrix", which is really a list containing a function to
+The first function, `makeCacheMatrix` creates a special list containing functions to

 1.  set: set the value of the Matrix
 2.  get: the value of the Matrix